Emergency Fund Size: How Much Do You Really Need?

 When your car trouble arose, you would be able to dip into your resiliency fund to cover the $500, saving you the scramble to juggle expenses.

-Once you addressed the temporary issue, you would then make it your top priority to replenish the fund.
-This little buffer can have a huge impact as it keeps you from going into firefighting mode, and provides a little breathing room to think through the problem.
+This little buffer can have a huge impact as it keeps you from going into firefighting mode and provides a little breathing room to think through the problem.
 When you’re fighting to get out of debt, that time can mean the difference between a rash reaction and an intentional decision.

 If you have one of these already, leave a note in the comments and tell us about a time it saved your butt!